threader/OneFileLinux/README.md

 ### Why?

+Because we can?
+(Thank you original author btw! - and theregister.co.uk for the article on OFL!)

-This can be useful when you need Linux on bare metal and can't use USB flash.
+This can be useful when you need Linux on bare metal, say in case of emergency, to boot/chroot further into encrypted volumes and images etc. for securely booting.
+.
 In comparison with Live USB flash, one file Linux setups permanently in EFI partition and can boot any time later.
-My personal goal is to use laptop's internal PCIe WiFi card for cracking WiFi with <b>aircrack-ng</b> and <b>reaver</b> software, since PCIe devices can't be forwarded into virtual machine.

 ## Run on Macbook